WaylonWalker/waylonwalker.com/pages/blog/testproject-io-py-actions.md

 title: Integration testing with Python, TestProject.io, and GitHub Actions
 date: 2020-07-27T05:00:00Z
 status: published
-description: As I continue to build out
-    https://waylonwalker.com/ I sometimes run into some
-    errors that are not caught becuase I do not have good testing implemented.
-I want to explore some integration testing options using GitHub actions.
-cover: /static/testproject-io-py-actions.png

 ---

 As I continue to build out [waylonwalker.com](https://waylonwalker.com/) I sometimes run into some errors that are not caught because I do not have good testing implemented.
 I want to explore some integration testing options using GitHub's actions.

 Running integration tests will not prevent bugs from happening completely, but it will allow me to quickly spot them and rollback.